MUS 101 Music Appreciation

 MUS 109 KVCC Community Chorus

-2-2-0 (Lecture/Discussion) This course is a continuing study in vocal and choral ensemble performance technique using a variety of styles including sacred, contemporary, and classical music.
+2-2-0 (Lecture/Discussion) Contact Hours: 2 This course is a continuing study in vocal and choral ensemble performance technique using a variety of styles including sacred, contemporary, and classical music.
 Performances are presented on campus and in the community such as graduation or special events.
 The KVCC chorus is available as either a credit course (MUS 109) or as a non-credit activity, open to anyone in the community, requires an informal audition, and music experience in music reading; choral ensemble singing is also recommended.
 Prerequisite: Although no formal auditions are required, students need to pass basic pitch matching and music reading skills equivalent to MSVOA (Michigan School Vocal Music Association) competencies.
 Informal auditions and testing will be given the first week of class.

 MUS 110 KVCC Campus Band

-2-2-0 (Lecture/Discussion) This ensemble is a mixed instrumental performing group open to brass, woodwind, string and percussion players.
+2-2-0 (Lecture/Discussion) Contact Hours: 2 This ensemble is a mixed instrumental performing group open to brass, woodwind, string and percussion players.
 The instrumentation may vary from semester to semester and may even be divided into two or more smaller ensembles depending on the specific personnel available.
 The ensemble will explore a variety of musical styles from classical to jazz and show tunes and may be available to perform for KVCC events such as graduation, athletic games and other special programs on campus.
-Recommended Prerequisite: Ability to read music notation at a Grade 3 (standard 1-5 scale) level.
+Recommended prerequisite: Ability to read music notation at a Grade 3 (standard 1-5 scale) level.
 This would be comparable to a Michigan Class D high school ensemble.

 MUS 111 Piano Class 1